 - Now stand up whilst pressing your right foot into the floor to stand.
 Keep your elbow locked and wrist straight (your kettlebell hand).

 This kettlebell exercise is not only great for your abs but also your back and hips.
-It’s a wonderful exercise to try to strengthen your muscles and focusing on your core.
+It’s a wonderful exercise to try to strengthen your muscles and focus on your core.
 To perform this exercise correctly, it’s vital that you hold the kettlebell tightly and to not let the weight rest on the body.
 When lowering yourself, do it slowly and with control to get the maximum benefits of the exercise.

 Learn how to do the kettlebell sit-up: